josiahphua/google-shopping-conditionals-loops/readme.md

 ## Getting Started

+1. Fork and clone this repository
-Open the `script.js` file and enter your solution in this file.
+2. Open the `script.js` file.
+Your solution should be entered in this file.

-Make sure the `products.js` file is in the same directory.
+3. Make sure the `products.js` file is in that directory.

 ### Hint
 It's very important to understand the structure of the `products` object.